Aarvis/spaces-datajam2023/README.md

 ```bash
 npx prisma migrate dev --name init
 ```

 ### 6. Prepopulate the Database

 Use the provided spacesdbData.sql in /dataJam-2023/js/server to prepopulate your database.
-This is an extracted state after processing two CSGO matches websocket data, designed to simplify the demo.
+This is an extracted state after processing two CSGO series 2578928 & 2579048 websocket data, designed to simplify the demo.
+Added to this Auctions, Bids and Sponsor data is populated to give a history of auctions for players

 In the empty db with schema, use restore option in pgadmin and check only data option.